Last updated: 8th January 2021

 The lender needs to be satisfied it knows where all your money is coming from.
 That's why sometimes if you have a gifted deposit, they may ask for more details.
 They may also ask you to clarify some transactions.

 Some lenders believe certain types of property are too risky to lend on.
-In addition to checking the value of the property, they will also check type of property, construction method or materials, date of construction, defective properties, etc. to make sure it passes these criteria.
+In addition to checking the value of the property, they will also check the type of property, construction method or materials, date of construction, defective properties, etc. to make sure it passes these criteria.

 You'll usually have your mortgage underwriting decision within a week.